 Our research group offers various interesting topics for a BSc or MSc thesis, the latter both in Computer Science and Scientific Computing.
 These topics are typically closely related to ongoing research projects (see our Research Page and Publications).
 Below, we outline the basic procedure you should follow when planning to do a thesis in our group.
 Please read the following carefully!
 You also might want to take a quick look at past topics students covered in their theses.
 Please also note that we currently cannot accommodate all requests for advising a thesis as in the current semester we are already advising numerous MSc and BSc theses.

 A key requirement is that you have taken some advanced courses offered by our group.
 This includes Knowledge Discovery in Databases (IKDD), Complex Network Analysis (ICNA) and the more recent master level class on Text Analytics.
 Student should also have some background in machine learning, ideally in combination with NLP.
 We also strongly recommend that prior to starting a thesis (especially a BSc thesis) in our group, you do an advanced software practical to become familiar with the data and tools we use in many of our projects.
 Most students typically do this in the semester before they officially start their thesis.
 Further requirements include

 - very good programming experience with either Python (strongly preferred, including framework like pandas and numpy) or Java

 - solid background in statistics and linear algebra

 - (optionally) experience with Solr, Elasticsearch, or MongoDB

-If you have only taken the undergraduate course introduction to databases (IDB1) and none of the other above courses, it is unlikely that we can accommodate your request.
+If you have only taken the undergraduate course introduction to databases (IDB) and none of the other above courses, it is unlikely that we can accommodate your request.

-Make also sure that you are familiar with the examination regulations ("Prüfungsordnung") that apply to you program of study.
+Make also sure that you are familiar with the examination regulations ("Prüfungsordnung") that apply to your program of study.

 Prior to getting in contact with us you should, of course, read this page in its entirety.
 If you think your interests and expertise are a good fit for our group and research activities, send an email to Prof. Michael Gertz with the subject "Anfrage BSc Arbeit" or "Anfrage MSc Arbeit" and include the following information: